Nintex Workflow Generator

 • The Automation Specialist or Process Editor should verify the process in Nintex Process Manager to confirm all tasks and activities are correctly labeled and publish the process.

-Note: See Automation Journey for an example of how to connect and request automation in Nintex Automation Cloud.
+Note: See Automation Journey for an example of how to connect and request automation in Nintex Workflow.